hey-ari/CS235/Coverage_Lab/README.md

-DISCLAIMER:
+<b><header>DISCLAIMER:
 The information provided and lab contents are ONLY for my personal job searching purposes.
-One MAY NOT use any files to submit as their own, this will be consideed as cheating and punished as such.
+One MAY NOT use any files to submit as their own, this will be consideed as cheating and punished as such. </b><header>

 <b>Description</b>